samstokes/deferrable_gratification/README.markdown

 ## Purpose ##

-Deferrable Gratification (DG) makes Ruby Deferrables nicer to work with.
+Deferrable Gratification (DG) makes evented code less error-prone and easier to compose, and thus easier to create higher-level abstractions around.
+It also enhances the API offered by Ruby Deferrables to make them more pleasant to work with.

 ## Components ##